A pioneer of the pilotage trade on Vancouver Island.

 Victoria, British Columbia

-The honourable captain put his house up for sale, hoping he and his wife would spend the rest of their retirement living in one of their many Vancouver properties.
-But when their house on Heywood didn't sell, they took it off the market and spent some time in California instead.
-Pilot Thompson remained in his home until his death in 1920.
+To kick off his retirement, the honourable captain put his house near Beacon Hill up for sale, hoping that he and his wife would soon spend the rest of their days living in one of their many Vancouver properties on the mainland.
+However, when their house on Heywood didn't sell, they took it off the market and spent some time in California instead.
+Pilot Thompson remained in his home until he died in 1920.
 The house was demolished in 1969.